civilKaos82/environment-variables-drill-challenge/README.md

 ### Release 4:  Make the Token an Environment Variable in the Shell
 Passing the token every time we run our script could be a little tedious.
 How could we make this more convenient?
-As we saw in *Release 0*, environment variables in our shell are passed to their child processes (`ruby`).
+As we saw in *Release 0*, environment variables in our shell are passed to their child processes (e.g., `ruby`).
 So, how can we make our token an environment variable in the shell?

 We can start by declaring the token as a variable: